-- Plot of some measurement/metric vs. (usually) time. - Use this when X axis is interval or ratio scale e.g. "team size". - Shows trends over time. - Easier to spot overall upward or downward trend, or even cyclical variations. - Visually separate random from significant variation. - Major spikes / valleys triggers for explanation / investigation / action. - Value: Identification of problems, trends, unexpected good results (may learn a lot from these).
+- Plot of some measurement/metric vs. (usually) time - Use this when X axis is interval or ratio scale, such as project time, component size, team size, etc. - Often used to show trends over time - Easier to spot overall upward or downward trend, or cyclical variations and other patterns - Visually separate random from significant variation - Major spikes or valleys are triggers for explanation, investigation, or action - Value: Identification of problems, trends, unexpected good results (may learn a lot from these)